henryj41043/Unshut_Onboarding/README.md

 - [ ] input fields do not CLEAR if an answer is entered in the previous question > WHYYY?
 - [ ] timer acts funny when an answered is Clicked.
 - [ ] "NotAnswered"  on "timeOverNextQuestion" get consoled-logged 1 extra time WHY?
-- [ ] freetext condition gets re-rendered with every change in seconds
+- [ ] QuizQuestion.js gets re-rendered with every change in seconds
-- [ ] Score-random-index gets called a bunch of times after installing the input field.
+- [ ] Score-random-index gets called a bunch of times, this happens since I added the QuizFreetext component.

 ## Questions
 - [ ] DO WE WANT THE CONTINUE BUTTON AFTER EACH SCORE,